iulicaldarescu/Results-component/README.md

 # Results-component
-My first project using only HTML and CSS
+My first little project using only HTML and CSS